 No day may be skipped to speed up the process of full return-to-play.
 No exceptions will be made to this re-entry process for any reason due to the risk for re-injury.

 This protocol applies to mild concussions that are the first for an athlete.
 More serious concussions involving loss of consciousness and subsequent concussions carry more risk and require a longer process.
 In these cases, the protocol will be individualized and determined by the athletic trainer, private physician, and school physician working together.
+If you or your child has experienced a concussion, schedule an appointment with us immediately.

 The school physician has the final authority to clear students to participate in or return to athletics and physical education classes.

 Adhering to this protocol helps ensure the health and safety of the student-athlete and their safe return to play and competition.
 Parents, coaches, trainers, and doctors should all work together to help the student-athlete understand the seriousness of a concussion and the importance of following a gradual return-to-play protocol following a head injury.
+Do not hesitate to call.
+Schedule an appointment with us as soon as possible.

 These six steps are used to safely return an athlete to play.
 Day 1 begins after a 24-hour symptom-free period and private medical release.